MaxMaas/MasterThesis2024/README.md

 # MasterThesis2024

-Repository for all materials used during the experiments of the Master's Thesis
+This repository contains all necessary materials used to conducts the experiments throughout the thesis.